meryambyt/Projet_Threading/README.md

 ## Run the program

-To learn how to use the program, use the command:
+To learn how to use the program, go to **/src/** folder and use the command:
 ```bash
 python main.py -h
 ```